jeffcressman/loopback-example-offline-sync-react/README.md

 # Loopback Examples: Full Stack

+> This repo reimplements [Loopback Full Stack Example](https://github.com/strongloop/loopback-example-full-stack/) using React instead of Angular.
+The React app is located in `client/reapp`.
+It uses [react-router](https://github.com/rackt/react-router) for routing and [reflux](https://github.com/spoike/refluxjs) implementation of Flux unidirectional data flow.

+---

 **Note: this example uses `loopback@2.0.0` and `loopback-boot@2.0.0`!**

 An example running LoopBack in the browser and server, demonstrating the